Immunology

 Requirements during the study

-Study obligations for full-time and part-time form of study are the same.
+Study obligations for full-time and part-time forms of study are the same.

 The goal of study is to train students at advanced level in immunology.
 The students should acquire broad knowledge of the research area, master their research topic, become competent in conducting and planning experiments, get trained in scientific writing, and obtain qualification which would make them competitive candidates for positions in research, teaching, and technologies internationally.